LeeSureman/Batch_Parallel_LatticeLSTM/README.md

 # Batch Parallel LatticeLSTM
 + paper：https://arxiv.org/abs/1805.02023
 + when batch is 10，the computation efficiency exceeds that of [original code](https://github.com/jiesutd/LatticeLSTM)。
-+ set the path of embeddings and corpus before you run main.py
++ set the path of embeddings and corpus before you run main.py.
+You can get 3 embeddings in https://github.com/jiesutd/LatticeLSTM
 + this code set has been added to fastNLP

 ## Environment：